New Zealand Student Visas

 What visa will I need to study?

-If the course you want to study is no more than three months long, and you hold an NZ visitor’s visa, then you do not need to get a student visa to study.
-If your course is due to take three months or longer to complete, you will need a student visa.
+If the course you want to study is no more than three months long, and you hold an NZ visitor’s visa, then you do not need a student visa.
+If your course will take three months or longer to complete, you will need to apply for a student visa.

 There are no age limits to getting a student visa in New Zealand.